xma711/notebook/web/javascript/README.md

 which will provide you Google's V8 engine.
-It has, as one of its examples, the file /usr/share/doc/libv8-dev/examples/shell.cc.gz which you can uncompress and compile very simply (e.g., g++ -Os shell.cc -o shell -lv8).
+It has, as one of its examples, the file /usr/share/doc/libv8-dev/examples/shell.cc.gz which you can decompress and compile very simply (e.g., g++ -Os shell.cc -o shell -lv8).

 However, this only allows me to run pure javascript codes.